Disentangling intrinsic motion from neighbourhood effects in heterogeneous collective motion: Model and Dynamics

-We use a simple model of bi-disperse crowds (i.e. consisting of two distinct groups of agents), similar to the models previously used in literature \cite{Helbing2000a, Reichhardt2018}.
-Agents are arranged in a 2D periodic domain, with a packing density $\rho$.
+We use a simple model of bidisperse collectives (i.e. consisting of two distinct groups of agents), similar to the models previously used in literature \cite{Helbing2000a, Reichhardt2018}.
+Circular agents with radius $R$, are arranged in a 2D periodic domain, with a packing density $\rho$.
 Each agent has a desired direction of movement, which is same for all agents in the group but different between the groups (which we call Group 1 and Group 2).
 Group 1 agents have a desired velocity along the positive $x$-direction and Group 2 agents in the negative $x$-direction.
 An agent is driven by two forces: a \emph{restitution force}, denoting the intrinsic effort by the agent to move in the desired direction, and an \emph{inter-agent force}, denoting the interactions between agents.
 The forces are designed such that the agents cannot overlap.
-For mathematical details of the model, see appendix \ref{ax:methods}.
-We study how the model dynamics change with respect to two key aspects of the crowd: the relative sizes of the two groups, quantified by a \emph{number-ratio} $N_r$ (the fraction of agents in the minority groups), and the effort by the agents to move in their desired directions, quantified by the \emph{intrinsic velocity} $s_0$.